Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/editor/gizmo.md

 ---
 ### SetColor
-Set Gizmo draw color (does not affect sprites)
+Set Gizmo draw color (does not affect sprites).

 Parameters:
 - `newColor`: New color to use